pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 ## Prerequisites for Prisma Scanner (Beta)

-This topic describes prerequisites for installing Supply Chain Security Tools - Scan (Prisma) from the VMware package repository.
+This topic describes prerequisites for installing SCST - Scan (Prisma) from the VMware package repository.

 ### Prepare the Prisma Scanner configuration